mutabot/nano_balancer/README.md

 nano_balancer
 =============

-nano_balancer is a minimal footprint/maximum performance TCP proxy with a built-in probe service.
+nano_balancer is a minimal footprint/maximum performance TCP load balancer with a built-in probe service.
-Being a TCP balancer, nano_balancer does not process HTTP/HTTPS requests. nano_balancer routing configuration is based on pairing a source_ip:port to a list of [dest_ip:port] endpoints.
+Being a TCP -based load balancer, nano_balancer does not process HTTP/HTTPS requests. nano_balancer routing configuration is based on pairing a source_ip:port to a list of [dest_ip:port] endpoints.

+nano_balancer is designed for routing network traffic in dynamically scaling environments such as Azure Service Fabric.

 nano_balancer has a built-in process host that can launch multiple nano_balancer instances and re-launch instance in case if a child process have terminated.